 In 1977 Donovan became the coach and manager of both the English and British teams, taking over from Roy Stanhope.
 Earlier in the year he had torn the ligaments in his knee while competing in an international tournament in France.
 Donovan continued to compete, even though the injury hampered him.
 He stopped competing on the advice of Stanhope, who believed he was in line to become coach after him.

 Thus began one of the most successful periods in British competitive Karate at a European and World level.
 In 1982 he emulated his former instructor, Arneil, in coaching a team to a World Championship Team Kumite title in Taipei, Taiwan.
 This feat was repeated in 1984, 1986, 1988 and 1990, with the British team winning an unprecedented five consecutive world titles.

 Between 1982 and 1996 Donovan’s teams earned medals at every World Championships, not finishing below third place in the overall medal tables.
 In that time the British team won a total of fifty-three medals, twenty-three being gold.

 In a career lasting over thirty years Donovan has coached some of the best British Karate talent.
-This includes Pat MacKay, Aidan Trimble, Geoff Thompson, Vic Charles, Molly Samuel, Wayne Otto, Jillian and Juliet Toney, to name a few.
+This includes Pat McKay, Aidan Trimble, Geoff Thompson, Vic Charles, Molly Samuel, Wayne Otto, Jillian and Juliet Toney, to name a few.